Research Institute for Discrete Mathematics

 We discuss theory and practice.

-Recent theory, algorithms, and implications of new chip technologies will be discussed.
+Recent theory, algorithms, and implications of new chip technologies are discussed.

 The course covers topics in Boolean circuit optimization, placement, timing optimization, and routing.